 Bear Manor Media

-Hall discusses the success stories on films that were found; some at yard sales or E-bay, others in a huge cache found in a paved-over swimming pool in the Yukon.
-Hall’s style is chatty and anecdotal, I could see hanging with him in a bar and talking movies until they kicked us out.
+Hill discusses the success stories on films that were found; some at yard sales or E-bay, others in a huge cache found in a paved-over swimming pool in the Yukon.
+Hill’s style is chatty and anecdotal, I could see hanging with him in a bar and talking movies until they kicked us out.
 This is a great little companion for the film lover or Hollywood historian.

 Bear Manor Media: www.bearmanormedia.com